EndlessReform/dotfiles/README.md

 * Finder: rofi
 * Text editor: vim

-Note: this was written for an XPS 13 9370 running Arch Linux on a 4k screen; I haven't made any effort to ensure portability (yet), so much of this might be broken.
+Note: this was written for an XPS 13 9370 running Arch Linux on a 4k screen; I haven't made any effort to ensure portability (yet), so much of this is broken on other machines, particularly i3/config.
 Also, I haven't bothered to write an install script either.
 Sorry.

 ## Before install
-In case you forget how to sync these files, here's the symlink syntax:
+In case you forgot, here's the symlink syntax:

 ```
-ln -sv ~/projects/dotfiles/.filename ~
+ln -svf ~/projects/dotfiles/.filename ~/.filename
 ```

 ## To Do:
-- [ ] Symlink my current dotfiles on laptop to these
+- [X] Symlink my current dotfiles on laptop to these
-- [ ] Create basic install script
+- [ ] Create basic install / bootstrap script
 - [ ] Refactor dotfiles to ensure portability